syncfusion-content/asp.netwebforms-docs/aspnet/ReportWriter/Saving-Reports.md

 ![](ASP_Images/RDLExportHtml.png)

-## Saving Report as an PPT
+## Saving Report as PPT

-The report generated using the ReportDesigner can be exported as an PPT document using the following code example.
+The report used in ReportWriter can be saved as PPT document using the following code example.

 ~~~csharp
 //Instantiate the report writer with the parameter "ReportPath" and "ReportDataSource" Collection.